johnasp/johnasp.github.io/_posts/portfolio/2019-03-01-rentalcars.md

 _[Figure 3: Current search component]_
-In my first variation _[figure 4]_ below, I added a blue border and step tab around a new secondary search field called “tailor pick-up point”.
+In my first variation _[figure 4]_ below, I added a blue border and step tab around a new secondary search field called “tailor pick up point”.
 The purpose of this was to visually draw the users' eyes to the field to encourage them to complete it.
-Although the field was not mandatory, a project goal was to encourage interaction with this field and obtain accurate pick-up location data.
+Although the field was not mandatory, a project goal was to encourage interaction with this field and obtain accurate pick up location data.

 _[Figure 4: Design solution 1]_
 The second variation _[Figure 5]_ below featured the secondary field in a more